Paul has 28, helps Thunder force Game 7 against the Rockets

-LAKE BUENA VISTA, Fla.
-(AP) — Chris Paul gave the Oklahoma City Thunder at least one more game in the bubble, scoring 15 of his 28 points in the fourth quarter for a 104-100 victory over the Houston Rockets on Monday night in Game 6 of a Western Conference first-round series.
+Paul gave the Thunder at least one more game at Disney, scoring 15 of his 28 points in the fourth quarter for a 104-100 victory over the Houston Rockets on Monday night in Game 6 of a Western Conference first-round series.

 Paul made two free throws with 13.1 seconds left and the game tied at 100, and Danilo Gallinari added two more after a turnover by Russell Westbrook to finish it off.

 Game 7 will be Wednesday night, with the winner advancing to face the top-seeded Los Angeles Lakers.
+James Harden said the Rockets’ mindset won’t change.

 It gives the West two Game 7s, with Denver and Utah set to play theirs on Tuesday.

 In a game that was close all the way — neither team led by double digits — the Thunder bounced back from a blowout in Game 5.
+And nobody handles close games better than Paul, who led the NBA with 150 points in clutch situations, defined as the last five minutes of a game in which the point differential is five or fewer points.

+“We expect him to make those shots, especially at the end of the game,” Gallinari said.

 Gallinari added 25 points.

-James Harden had 32 points, eight rebounds and seven assists for the Rockets, while Robert Covington had 18 and Westbrook 17 in his second game back from a right quadriceps strain.
+Harden had 32 points, eight rebounds and seven assists for the Rockets, while Robert Covington had 18 and Westbrook 17 in his second game back from a right quadriceps strain.

+But they combined for 12 of the Rockets’ 22 turnovers, saying Houston has lost the close games more than Oklahoma City won them.

+“It’s kind of been on us, to be completely honest,” Westbrook said.

 Houston got its most dominant playoff victory in Game 5, winning 114-80 after holding Oklahoma City to 31.5% shooting.
 But the Thunder shook that off, just as they did a 2-0 deficit in the series.